will-analyze/will-analyze.github.io/_posts/2024-09-29-HackTheBox_ServMon_Walkthrough.md

 ![](/assets/img/htb_servmon/Screenshot_From_2024-10-01_00-29-22.png)

-from there, you should see the root.txt file containing the root flag
+From there, you should see the root.txt file containing the root flag

 Hope this helped, happy hacking!